16 Top Philadelphia Landmarks to Visit

 Founded in 1695, Christ Church is the birthplace of the American Episcopal Church.
 Centuries ago, it welcomed presidents, signers of the Declaration of Independence, and other notable figures among its worshipers.
 Some of those significant people are buried on the grounds while others were laid to rest at the church’s graveyard several blocks away.

-The current Christ Church building that dates from 1744 is filled with history and is open for guided tours.
 Most of the year, a weekly farmer’s market featuring local producers and artisans takes place on its grounds.
+Don’t hesitate to stop in for something delicious.

 Benjamin Franklin’s Grave